Ion Hanford Perdicaris: Morocco

 Both Perdicaris's parents left Trenton to join their son in Morocco.
-His father passed away in Morocco in 1883, and his mother died two years later.
+His father died in Morocco in 1883, and his mother died two years later.
 Ion hosted lavish parties at his massive estate.
 He was heavily involved in diplomatic affairs in the region.
 His second stepdaughter Hebe Varley married the dragoman of the Italian embassy in Morocco.
 His name was Gianatelli Gentile cav[aliere] Agesilao.

 Ion convinced the Sultan to create the Tangier Hygienic Commission.
 Around the same period, the practice of arresting debtors in Morocco was a harsh tactic allowed by local laws and customs.
 Perdicaris was an advocate for the poor and destitute Moors and Arabs that could not repay certain debts and were harshly imprisoned.
 Wealthy lenders used the protégé system to control and abuse the local population namely the Moors.
 Around this period he published a few essays and a book addressing the Treaty of Madrid.
 He wrote a pamphlet called American Claims in Morocco and a novel entitled The Case of Mohammed Benani.
 Around this time Ion was also interviewed by a reporter from the Pall Mall Gazette on May 30, 1887.
-The name of the interview wasThe European Vampire in Morocco.
+The name of the interview was The European Vampire in Morocco.
 The interview also addressed the harsh treatment of the Moors and the protégé system.